carlosaicrag/module-4-resources/week11/d2/express_pug.md

   `);
 });
 ```
-* there is an error here, go ahead and fix the error and tell them that it can get pretty tedious if we were to send html like this
+* The page will render but there is an error here, go ahead and fix the error and tell them that it can get pretty tedious if we were to send html like this

 * luckily there is PUG!